200 years later…

 A native of Los Angeles, Matthew began his career as a producer for corporate branded music programs, eventually shifting gears into fashion.
 He started a manufacturing agency specializing in domestic U.S. manufacturing for the high-end contemporary market—in 2016, he brought all that experience with him to Maison Louis Marie, enabling the business to scale efficiently so more people can explore this world of botanical-driven fragrance.

-clean beauty & the
+What clean beauty

 We don't test our products on animals and we never utilize animal-derived ingredients.
 We always strike a careful balance between utilizing synthetic and natural ingredients.
 We only use synthetic ingredients in order to protect the planet from the over-harvesting of endangered plants, to avoid animal products, and to protect against known natural allergens.